aeperea/programming-challenges/03-mazes/README.md

 DONE!, executed in  14 ms
 ```

-Any advice on my code (or how to live my life) is welcome!
+Any advice on my code (or how to live my life 🖖) is welcome!